kensho-technologies/graphql-compiler/README.rst

     # Specify SQL edges.
     direct_edges = {
         'Animal_LivesIn': DirectEdgeDescriptor(
-            from_vertex='Animal',  # Name of the source vertex. from_column='location',  # Name of the column of the underlying source table to join on. to_vertex='Location',  # Name of the destination vertex. to_column='uuid',   # Name of the column of the underlying destination table to join on.
+            from_vertex='Animal',  # Name of the source GraphQL object from_column='location',  # Name of the column of the underlying source table to join on. to_vertex='Location',  # Name of the destination GraphQL object. to_column='uuid',   # Name of the column of the underlying destination table to join on.
         )
     }